srinirad/c-activity-sets/set03/README.md

 ***Output***
 ```
-The perimeter of the polynomial is 4.000000
+The perimeter of the polygon is 4.000000
 ```